 3. Derive maximum likelihood estimators for parameters of common probability distributions;

 4. Understand the properties of maximum likelihood estimators;

-5. Understand the principles of hypothesis testing and statistical errors;
+5. Understand and apply the principles of hypothesis testing;

 This course presents an overview of statistical inference with an emphasis on maximum likelihood approaches.
 The properties of desirable estimators are reviewed together with methods for assessing estimator behaviour and the large-sample properties of estimators.
 Students are introduced to the concept of likelihood as a method for assessing support for different parameter values.
 Experience will be gained in applying likelihood-based methods for purposes including deriving estimators and expressions for asymptotic variance as well as undertaking inference.
 Students will study key statistical concepts such as type I and type II errors, p-values and confidence intervals.
-Students will also study Bayesian approaches to statistical inference and learn about the philosophical and practical differences between frequentist and Bayesian methods.
+Students will also learn about the philosophical and practical differences between frequentist and Bayesian methods.